 While countries in other parts of the EU are struggling with record high youth unemployment, countries like Austria with developed apprenticeship programs enjoy some of the lowest, although that number has been creeping up since 2010.

-published in 2013, countries with strong apprenticeship programs place and keep young people in the job market better than countries without.
+According to one study published in 2013, countries with strong apprenticeship programs place and keep young people in the job market better than countries without.
 In 2013, the share of Austrian 15- to 29-year olds who were neither in employment nor in education or training (NEET), was about 10 percent, below the OECD average of 15 percent.

 This year, unemployment among under 24-year-olds in Germany is 7.2 percent and Austria 10.3, while about half the youth in Greece and Spain don't have jobs.